jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

 #.
 Repeat the MW analysis for the lysozyme sample, which had a concentration of 4.27 mg/ml.
     The expected MW of lysozyme is 14.3 kDa.

+    *   *Question:* Does the Vc method work for the lysozyme data?

 Part 4.
 Saving analysis information